-- Red and inflamed skin on the sides of the fingernail - Pus collection around the fingernail
+- · Red and inflamed skin on the sides of the fingernail - Pus collection around the fingernail

 Doctors often treat nail infections with antibiotics or creams.
 Be sure to tell your care team if you have any symptoms.

 To prevent nail infections:

-- Do not push back your cuticles. - gentle manicure (do not go to a manicurist who gives rough manicures). - Keep your nails as dry as possible, and try not to leave them soaking for long periods of time. - Wear gloves to wash dishes and do housework. - Do not use harsh or irritating substances, such as nail polish, nail polish remover, and other detergents.
+- Do not push back your cuticles. - If you get a manicure, check with your manicurist to make sure equipment is cleaned properly and ask that it be a gentle manicure (do not go to a manicurist who gives rough manicures). - Keep your nails as dry as possible, and try not to leave them soaking for long periods of time. - · Wear gloves to wash dishes and do housework. - Do not use harsh or irritating substances, such as nail polish, nail polish remover and other detergents.